boglarkasebestyen/realTimeBusTracker/README.md

 ## How to run

-Clone the respository and opend the index.html file in your browser of choice.
+Clone the respository and open the index.html file in your browser of choice.

 ## Future improvements
 * Using an API that covers a Californian transportation route, such as BART for Northern California.